Follow TV Tropes

 • A great deal of demon Digimon (most notably Beeelzebumon and Baalmon) have a third eye.

 • Dragon Ball: Tien Shinhan/Tenshinhan, who meditates frequently, has a third eye, possibly as a result of that meditation.
 Every other time it's just an extra eye.
 Yamcha used to insult him by calling him Triclops; given that Tien was a violent asshole before his turn around, the remark was fairly justified.
-Toriyama later revealed Tien is descended from a three-eyed race of Human Aliens, though this never comes up in the show and Tien is treated as an Earthling.
+Akira Toriyama later revealed that Tien is descended from a three-eyed race of Human Aliens, though this never comes up in the show and Tien is treated as an Earthling.

 • Runa in Fairy Navigator Runa has one on the back of her neck.